-Learn why a niche focus can accelerate the growth of your freelance business, uncover common myths about defining a niche, and discover how a clear niche makes marketing, lead generation, and sales easier.
+Learn how a niche can accelerate the growth of your freelance business and discover how a clear niche makes marketing, lead generation, and sales easier.

 Imagine you’re a doctor finally pursuing the dream of starting your own medical practice and you need a website.
 You research web designers online and find two local website design agencies that look promising.
 One is a generalist who sells “results-driven websites” and the other is a designer who specializes in “websites for health and wellness professionals.”

 Which option is more likely to win your business?

 - The generalist who isn’t the obvious best choice for anyone and has to hustle constantly to make new sales…

 - Or the specialist who is the obvious best choice for an entire market and has new clients seeking them out?

 I’m guessing your answer is the specialist, which poses less risk and sounds more appealing because their message is tailored to you, a health and wellness professional.
 Working with someone who specializes in your industry or type of business, who gets you, and understands your unique needs feels like a safer and smarter decision.

 Generalists Vs. Specialists

 It is difficult for a generalist marketing to anyone and everyone to create effective marketing campaigns, capture the attention of prospective clients, and craft content that resonates with prospective buyers on an emotional level.
 Marketing to everyone makes the audience do all the work to figure out if you’re the right choice.